herbertfreeze/QSS/_sources/docs/finalproject_options.md

 ## 2. COVID-19 Discourse on Social Media

 The COVID-19 pandeimic impacted every country globally, with stay-at-home orders in most countries with outbreaks.
 The unprecendented amount of online activity also provided an opportunity to understand human behavior at a granular scale.
 Projects will analyze the largest COVID-19 Twitter dataset (n=4 billion) to investigate how COVID-19 interesect with student's particular interests.
 Examples from this dataset include [election misinformation](https://misinforeview.hks.harvard.edu/article/covid-19-misinformation-and-the-2020-u-s-presidential-election/), [liberal and conservative bots pushing misinformation](https://www.nytimes.com/2020/10/29/technology/twitter-bots-poised-to-spread-disinformation-before-election.html), and [KPop driving public health practices like mask wearking](https://arxiv.org/pdf/2110.04149.pdf).

+I will be hosting a SQL server soon to make the data available.

 **This option requires working in a group.**